-For companies in the FTSE 350, at least half the board excluding the chairman should comprise non-executive directors determined by the board to be independent.
-The audit committee should comprise at least three independent nonexecutive directors.
+For companies in the FTSE 350, in line with the Code, at least half the board excluding the chairman should comprise non-executive directors determined by the board to be independent.
+The audit committee should comprise at least three independent non-executive directors.
 The company chairman should not be a member of the audit committee.
 The remuneration committee should comprise at least three independent non-executive directors.
 In addition the company chairman may also be a member of, but not chair, the remuneration committee if he or she was considered independent on appointment as chairman.
 A majority of the nomination committee should be independent non-executive directors.